kvalle/diy-lang/README.md

-## DIY Lisp (batteries included, some assembly required)
+## DIY Lisp

+> batteries included, some assembly required

 In this tutorial/workshop we'll be implementing our own little language, more or less from scratch.

+### What we will be making

 We will make a relatively simple, but neat, language.
 We aim for the following features:

 - A handful of datatypes (integers, booleans and symbols)
+- Variables
+- A few controll structures
 - First order functions with lexical scoping
 - That nice homemade quality feeling